OpenCLTBrigade/cmpd-holiday-gift/readme.md

 `192.168.10.10 homestead.app`

+### Configure Homestead (Vagrant Box)
+In your terminal, make sure you're in the project root and run...

+OSX:

+`php vendor/bin/homestead make`

+Windows

+`vendor\bin\homestead make`

+This generates a homestead.yaml file and lets you launch vagrant from the command line; our next task.

 #### Launch Vagrant from the command line
 Open a terminal / "command prompt" window (depending on your OS), cd (or dir...) into the project directory and run `vagrant up`.